gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 A sequence of stories to make source sets much more flexible, and to improve the conventions of the source sets for a component:

+### Story: Language source sets filter source files by file extension

+This story introduces applies some default extensions to each language source set.

+- For each language (C, C++, Objective-C, Objective-C++, Assembly, Windows resources), apply the appropriate file extensions using `sourceSet.source.filters`.

+#### Test cases

+- A native component with the source and headers for each language all in the same source directory.
+- Can include or exclude source files in a source set by file extension.
+- Fix sample and int tests that apply patterns to select source files with a given extension so that they no longer do.

 ### Story: Introduce implementation headers for native components

 This story introduces a set of headers that are visible to all the source files of a component, but are not visible outside the component.